-Another factor is the number of interactive logins.
-Since the system administration controller node is the only server in the ICE 8200 system that is connected to the external network, this is where interactive logins occur.
-Some ICE systems are configured with dedicated "login" service nodes for this purpose.
-In this case, you might configure multiple "service nodes" but have all but one devoted to interactive logins as "login nodes", see the "I/O Gateway Node" on page 29.
+The administration server on ICE 8400 systems is connected to the external network and may be set up for interactive logins under specific circumstances.
+However, most ICE systems are configured with dedicated "login" servers for this purpose.
+In this case, you might configure multiple "service nodes" and have all but one devoted to interactive logins as "login nodes", see the "Login Server Function" on page 31 and the "I/O Gateway Node" on page 33.